Angular-Dynamic-Hooks/Documentation/documentation/single-component.md

 --- | --- | ---
 `componentLoaded` | `EventEmitter<ComponentRef>` | Will emit the `ComponentRef` when the component has loaded

-The `DynamicSingleComponent` will automatically reload the internal component whenever the `component`-input changes and keep updating it if any other input changes.
+The <a href="https://github.com/Angular-Dynamic-Hooks/ngx-dynamic-hooks/blob/1a94c3517235a2b2d571379d1cfce88958cb3f66/projects/ngx-dynamic-hooks/src/lib/components/dynamicSingleComponent.ts" target="_blank">`DynamicSingleComponent`</a> will automatically reload the internal component whenever the `component`-input changes and keep updating it if any other input changes.